Conserving nature by opting for ecotourism

-It’s claimed that bees pollinate seventy of about one hundred crop species that feed ninety percent of the world’s population.
+It’s claimed that bees pollinate 70 of about 100 crop species that feed 90 per cent of the world’s population.
 According to the report, honeybees are responsible for $30 billion a year in crops.

 The bottom line is we simply cannot exist in isolation because we rely on nature to support our lifestyles even in this modern, urbanised and high-tech world.
-Another interesting recent point to note is that research has even shown that we benefit both physically and mentally by being in nature.
-Research has shown that depriving children of connecting with nature is not good for them or for the planet.
+Another interesting recent point to note is that research has even shown that we benefit both physically and mentally by being in nature, and depriving children of a connection with nature is not good for them or for the planet.

 To review this information, visit the conservation tab and learn about the local wildlife specialists commitment to nature conservation.

 Ecotourism Expert & Adviser

 M: +44 (0)7764959684